 You need to have your app analyzed every few months and identify user patterns and behavior.
 This helps you understand what’s working and what you need to get rid of.
 If you’re a new freemium app, this can help you formulate the correct strategy.

 It’s also important to make sure that your analytical data is accurate and easy to digest.
-In this case, you may have a look at Adapty, which not only will provide you with comprehensive user analytics but will also help grow your app’s revenue through running price A/B tests.
+In this case, you may have a look at Adapty, which not only will provide you with comprehensive subscription analytics but will also help grow your app’s revenue through running price A/B tests.

 What are the best freemium strategies for mobile apps?